Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstraction-mistakes.markdown

 When a function gets too big, it might be tempting to extract some portion of it to a new function.
 This might result in a new function that *cannot be understood without consulting the original one*.
 That would be a *pseudoabstraction*.

+Do not try too hard to abstract things: reality always imposes itself.